Critical Risk →

 Permanently delete a deployment and its files.
 You MUST confirm with the user before calling this tool, referencing the deployment.

 AI agents may call deployments_remove to permanently remove or destroy resources in ShipStatic.
 Without a policy, an autonomous agent could delete critical data in a loop with no way to undo the damage.
-Intercept blocks destructive tools by default and requires explicit human approval before enabling them.
+PolicyLayer blocks destructive tools by default and requires explicit human approval before enabling them.

 Without a policy, an AI agent could call deployments_remove in a loop, permanently destroying resources in ShipStatic.
 There is no undo for destructive operations.
-Intercept blocks this tool by default and only allows it when a human explicitly approves the action.
+PolicyLayer blocks this tool by default and only allows it when a human explicitly approves the action.

 Destructive tools permanently remove data.
 Block by default.
 Only enable with explicit approval workflows.